5 Major Red Flags: When Off-the-Shelf Software Just Won’t Cut It

 You can design the software to adhere to your company’s specific security protocols, and you won’t have to rely on a third party to protect your data.

-By building a tailored solution, you can ensure that all sensitive information is handled with the highest level of security, reducing the risk of data breaches and giving you peace of mind.
+By building a tailored solution, you can ensure that all sensitive information is handled with the highest level of security, thereby reducing the risk of data breaches and providing you with peace of mind.

 Another key issue with off-the-shelf software is its inflexibility.